-READING THROUGH ICE
+READING THROUGH ICE -

-The LX-3TCi will provide accurate information reading through ice providing the ice is reasonably clear.
+The LX-5i will provide accurate information reading through ice providing the ice is reasonably clear.
 Wet the ice with at least a cup of water to improve the coupling of the transducer to the ice.
-Place the face of the transducer firmly on the wetted ice, and you will now be able to see the depth displayed digitally, and a signal showing the bottom (and fish) on whichever sonar windows you have open.
+Place the face of the transducer firmly on the wetted ice, and you will now be able to see a signal showing the bottom (and even fish if there are any present!).
 Drilling into the ice 1-2" before taking a reading may be necessary if the surface of the ice is very rough, or if the ice is filled with air bubbles.